 The standout red flowers are the star of the show, but this crape myrtle also has intriguing peeling bark that makes it a landscape attraction.

 Its fall foliage is a stunning vibrant orange-red.

 Pretty Pink Flowering Trees

 Few trees are as drought tolerant and disease resistant as crape myrtles.
 Tuscarora crape myrtles have coral pink blooms all summer that add a splash of color to the landscape.

 ‘Rising Sun' Eastern Redbud (Cercis canadensis)

-Rising Sun redbud has unique heart-shaped leaves that emerge an apricot yellow, then mature to a lime green in summer.
+Rising Sun redbud is a great flowering tree for Maryland, Virginia, and D.C.
+It has unique heart-shaped leaves that emerge an apricot yellow, then mature to a lime green in summer.
 Consider this beauty for in front of a brick building to add a pop of color.

 ‘Pink Chimes’ Japanese Snowbell (Styrax japonicus)

 Pink blooms put on a show in May and June.
 The drooping bell-shaped flower clusters cover the tree in spring.
 No significant insect or disease problems, which is a great plus.